 The Authorized Provider (AP) application and review is a rigorous process that involves extensive hands-on evaluation by the IACET Commission.
 Its thorough nature ensures that AP accreditation is valued in the marketplace and that approved AP organizations are the best of the best.

-Step 1: Get the Authorized Provider Accreditation Guide, Application Project Plan, Standard and Application
+Step 1: Get the Authorized Provider Accreditation Guide, Application Project Plan, Self-Assessment Checklist, Standard and Application

-To familiarize yourself with what the AP program is and what the application process entails, download the free Authorized Provider Accreditation Guide and the AP application project plan template.
+To familiarize yourself with what the AP program is and what the application process entails, download the free Authorized Provider Accreditation Guide, the AP application project plan template, and the Self-Assessment Checklist.
 Then purchase and download the application package from the IACET online resource center.
 This package, which includes the ANSI/IACET Standard document and the application itself, gives you the core building blocks for IACET Authorized Provider accreditation and reaccreditation.

 Step 2: Review and Self-Study